Neutree/BPI-Doc/docs/Triode-Car/en/hardware/analysis&calibrate.md

 > If you are interested, you can refer to [Wikipedia：Comparator](https://en.wikipedia.org/wiki/Comparator)

-Add LM393 voltage comparator to the circuit, and complement the drive circuit and line tracking circuit：
+Add LM393 voltage comparator to the circuit, and complement the drive circuit and line detection circuit：

 ![](../assets/Triode-Car-sys.jpg)